abitofhelp/bazel8_go/README.md

 ## Overview

-This project showcases how to set up and use both Go's native build system and Bazel8 for building and testing Go applications.
+This project demonstrates how to set up and utilize both Go's native build system and Bazel8 for building and testing Go applications.
 It includes a simple greeting package and a command-line application that uses this package.
 The Go's go.mod file is the source of truth for dependencies in Bazel.

+The codebase is organized into modular, reusable packages that adhere to the single-responsibility principle.

+Key components include:

+- **Greeting Package**: Provides functionality for generating personalized greeting messages with formatted monetary amounts.
+It demonstrates proper error handling, context management, and parameter validation.

+- **Logger Package**: Implements a context-aware logger that includes context information in log messages.
+It provides different logging levels (info, warning, error, fatal) and follows a singleton pattern with a DefaultLogger instance.

+- **Command-Line Application**: Serves as the entry point to the functionality provided by the project's packages.
+It demonstrates proper context handling with cancellation and timeout, signal handling for graceful shutdown, and comprehensive error handling.

+The project emphasizes best practices in Go development, including:

+- Thorough documentation with godoc comments
+- Comprehensive error handling with custom error types
+- Context-aware operations with proper cancellation and timeout handling
+- Structured logging with different severity levels
+- Clean code principles with clear separation of concerns
+- Extensive test coverage (minimum 80%)

+Both Go's native build system and Bazel8 are fully supported, allowing developers to choose the toolchain that best fits their workflow.

 ## Features